-- Be aware of gate times as there is no travelling before or after these times are allowed
+- Be aware of gate times as there is no travelling before or after gate closure times.

 - You are not authorised to drive “off-road”, and you must stay on the roads at all times.

 - The feeding or disturbing of animals is not allowed.

 - Overnight visitors are only allowed to stay at a booked and recognised overnight facility.

 - Kruger is a malaria area all visitors must adhere to their doctor’s instructions.

 - Roadside assistance, toll-free number 0800 030 666 (Vista).

 - Rules & regulations are enforced under the National Environmental Management: Protected Areas Act

 - To see where all the animals were last seen, check the spotting boards in the various receptions to track the latest game spotting.